| Home | Article Library | Fish Index | Tank Setups | Forum | Site Map | Site Search | Links |

 |

-| Scientific name | Epalzeorhynchos bicolor | |
+Scientific name: | Epalzeorhynchos bicolor |

-| Synonyms | Labeo bicolor (old genus name) | |
+Synonyms: | Labeo bicolor (old genus name) |

-| Size | Up to 5" (12.5cm) | |
+Size: | Up to 5" (12.5cm) |

-| Origin | S.E.
-Asia (Thailand) - extinct in the wild? | |
+Origin: | Southeast Asia (Thailand) - extinct in the wild? |

-| Tank setup | Larger tank (3ft/90cm plus) with plenty of decor in the way of plants, bogwood and/or rocks. | |
+Tank setup: | Larger tank (3ft/92cm plus) with plenty of decor in the way of plants, bogwood and/or rocks. |

-| Compatibility | Territorial, aggressive (see below) | |
+Compatibility: | Territorial, often aggressive (see below). |

-| Temperature | 22-26oC (72-79oF) | |
+Temperature: | 22-26oC (72-79oF) |

-| Water chemistry | Fairly soft, slightly acidic preferred (pH 6.5-7.0) | |
+Water chemistry: | Fairly soft, slightly acidic preferred (pH 6.5-7.0), but not essential. |

-| Feeding | Omnivorous, some vegetable component to the diet is recommended. | |
+Feeding: | Omnivorous, some vegetable component to the diet is recommended. |

-| Sexing | Unknown, males may have a more pointed dorsal fin | |
+Sexing: | Unknown, males may have a more pointed dorsal fin. |

-| Breeding | No detailed reports - only very occasionally achieved in aquaria because aggression is a problem.
-However, all fish in the aquarium trade are commercially bred on fish farms. | |
+Breeding: | No detailed reports - only very occasionally achieved in aquaria because aggression is a problem.

 This fish is very territorial and can be aggressive, particularly towards its own species, but